kata198/VirtualEnvOnDemand/README.md

 You can also explicitly create environments and install packages into them (adding to current runtime).
 See documentation for more details.

+**Why?**

+There are a multitude of uses for this.
+You may use it for development, share scripts and updates with others without them having to modify their virtualenv or install global packages.
+You can use it for "lightweight" distributions, for example you may use third-party libs for testing, but they don't need to be in your global setup.py "requires", you can just import them on-demand when you run tests.
+Or make up your own use!

 **Documentation**

 Can be found at: